harrysjohnston/2ptPipeline/README.md

 For details of possible command-line arguments, do:
 > python w_pipeline.py -h

-See also the comments in the config.ini file.
+See also the numerous comments in the config.ini file.

 # Jackknife usage